Brand name: Firdapse

 Advice to Patients

-Advise the patient and/or caregiver to read the Food and Drug Administration-approved patient labeling (medication guide and instructions for use).
+Advise the patient and/or caregiver to read the FDA-approved patient labeling (Medication Guide).

 Risk of Seizures

-Inform patients and/or caregivers that amifampridine can cause seizures, and to notify their healthcare provider if they experience a seizure.
+Inform patients that amifampridine phosphate can cause seizures, and to notify their healthcare provider if they experience a seizure.

-Instruct patients and/or caregivers to inform their healthcare provider if they have signs or symptoms of hypersensitivity, and to seek emergency help if signs and symptoms of anaphylaxis occur.
+Instruct patients to inform their healthcare provider if they have signs or symptoms of hypersensitivity, and to seek emergency help if symptoms of anaphylaxis occur.

 Instruct patients to notify their healthcare provider prior to starting any new medication, including over-the-counter drugs.